Home - Sauces - 10-Minute Alfredo Sauce with Heavy Cream

 • Put the butter in a 3-4 quart saucepan and place over medium-high heat.
 Swirl the pan occasionally until the butter is melted.

 • Pour in the cream and heat until it comes to a boil — the cream will foam and rise to the top of the pan.
 Immediately lower the heat to medium or medium-low to maintain a gentle simmer.
 Give it a whisk, and continue simmering 8-10 minutes, until the cream is slightly reduced.
-Keep your eye on the pan to prevent it from boiling over.
+Keep your eye on the pan and adjust the heat as needed to prevent the sauce from boiling over.

 • Add the salt and cheese to the cream and whisk.
 Remove the pan from the heat, continue to whisk until the sauce has a thick, smooth consistency.